DirectoryTree/LdapRecord-Docs/core/v2/searching.md

 ## Paginating

 Paginating your search results will allow you to return more results than your LDAP cap (usually 1000).

 For example, if your LDAP server contains 10,000 objects and you paginate by 1000, 10 queries will be executed.

-> Calling `paginate()` will retrieve **all** objects from your LDAP server for the current query.
+> Calling `paginate()` will retrieve **all** objects from
+> your LDAP server for the current query.
+Be careful with
-> Be careful with large result sets, as you may run out of memory.
+> large result sets -- as you may run out of memory.
+Use
+> chunking with large directories to avoid this.

 ```php
 // Perform global "all" search, paginating by 1000 objects: